º£½ÇºÚÁÏ

 Aims and objectives

-This course considers the expectations of a master's dissertation in the School of Computer Science, and the function, structure and language of the separate sections.
+This course considers the expectations of a master's dissertation in the School of Economics, and the function, structure and language of the separate sections.

 Syllabus